daniielle-w/daniielle-w/README.md

 * games 🎮
   my favorite games are the _resident evil_ remakes!
 * film/tv 🎥
-  my current favorite series is _Semantic Error_ 🖤
+  my current favorite series is _semantic error_ and _kiseki: dear to me_ 🖤
 * writing & reading 📚
   but I don't write as much as I'd like...
 * music 🎶